Blog

 What success looks like by the next round

-Investors want to see that you’re raising with purpose, not just padding your bank account.
+Investors want to see that you're raising with purpose, not just padding your bank account.
+Tying the ask to specific hires and milestones is easier when you can model exactly how each one moves your runway.

 How Parallel Makes You Fundraising-Ready